Code-Institute-Submissions/gioZAK-ChessLimerick-P1/README.md

 # Code Institute Project Portfolio 1
 ## Chess Limerick
-Chess limerick is a webpage made f
+Chess Limerick is a fictional website for a Chess Club based in Limerick City, Ireland.

 ## Features